-Application materials become available in September for admission effective the following year.
+Application materials become available in late September for admission effective the following year.
 All application materials must be submitted on-line (http://grad.berkeley.edu/admissions/grad_app.shtml).
 All applicants should list an email and postal address that will be effective through the entire application period.

 The Graduate Division web site (http://grad.berkeley.edu/admissions/admis_require.shtml) provides a detailed picture of the university's requirements.
 We admit students for the Fall semester only.